-- · Proposal No. 1 "FOR" election of the nominees for directors named in this proxy statement; - Proposal No. 2 "FOR" the approval of the compensation of our named executive officers as disclosed in this proxy statement; - · Proposal No. 3 "FOR" an annual advisory vote on the compensation of our named executive officers; - Proposal No. 4 "FOR" the approval of an amendment to our 2018 Plan to increase the number of shares of the Company's common stock authorized for issuance thereunder from 6,000,000 shares to 14,000,000 shares; - · Proposal No. 5 "FOR" the approval of our 2020 ESPP; and - Proposal No. 6 "FOR" the ratification of the appointment of Marcum LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2020.
+- Proposal No. 1 "FOR" election of the nominees for directors named in this proxy statement; - Proposal No. 2 "FOR" the approval of the compensation of our named executive officers as disclosed in this proxy statement; - Proposal No. 3 "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022; and - Proposal No. 4 "FOR" the approval of an amendment to our 2018 Plan to increase the number of shares of the Company's common stock authorized for issuance thereunder from 14,000,000 shares to 20,700,000 shares.